Key Takeaway

 Can I take tirzepatide if I am trying to get pregnant?

 Tirzepatide should be stopped at least two months before a planned pregnancy.
-Weight loss before pregnancy can significantly improve fertility and reduce pregnancy complications, which is particularly relevant for Black women who face elevated maternal health risks .
+Weight loss before pregnancy can significantly improve fertility and reduce pregnancy complications, which is particularly relevant for Black women who face improved maternal health risks .

 This feeling is valid.
 Clinical trials have historically underrepresented Black women, and the weight loss industry has often centered thin, white body ideals.
 The reality is that semaglutide and tirzepatide work across body types and racial backgrounds.
 Your health goals are yours to define, and you deserve access to the same effective treatments as everyone else.